jamesmyatt/ledmap/adr/0006-maps-are-arrays.md

 - keeping all the required data and logic together
 - confusion between generators and operations
+- need for custom class for every potential operation

 This was a consequence of [ADR-2][ADR-2].
 We need to review whether there is a better way,